survivejs/react-book/manuscript/12_authoring_libraries.md

 * Install newest version of some specific dependency.
 Ie. `npm install lodash@* --save`.
 This is more controlled way to approach the problem.
 * Patch version information by hand by modifying `package.json` directly.

 It is important to remember that your dependencies may introduce backwards incompatible changes.
-Therefore it can be useful to remember how SemVer works and study dependency release notes, if the exist, carefully.
+Therefore it can be useful to remember how SemVer works and study dependency release notes, if they exist, carefully.
 You should at least walk through version history to see what changes have been made and how they might affect you.

 As keeping track of important changes can be a chore, there are a few services that can help you with that: [David](https://david-dm.org/), [versioneye](https://www.versioneye.com/), [Gemnasium](https://gemnasium.com).
 These services provide badges you can integrate into your project `README.md`.
 In addition they may email you about important changes and even point out possible security issues that have been fixed.